 Can I Have More Than One Animal Totem?

 The answer is yes.
 There are no set rules concerning the number of Animal Totems you can have.
-However, you will find that there will be one, possibly two, that are always significant and constantly with you no matter what stage your life is in.
+However, you'll find that there will be one, possibly two, that are always significant and constantly with you no matter what stage your life is in.

 When discovering your main Animal Totem, your ‘Power Animal,’ that which best represents you, it's important to go within and understand your true nature.
-Go back to your childhood, what animal always appealed to you?
+Go back to your childhood.
+What animal always appealed to you?
 Why?
 How do you view it now?
 What qualities does it have that describe you if any?
-If you can answer these questions positively then you are probably on the right track.
+If you can answer these questions positively then you're probably on the right track.

 Alternatively, it could just be as simple as a ‘knowing.’
 Maybe a certain animal appeared to you again and again during difficult times in your childhood, or an animal has been an integral part of your life, leisure, and career, for example growing up with pet snakes and becoming a snake handler.

-Whatever your Animal Totem may be, you will find a deep resonance with the qualities of that animal if you are prepared to go within.
+Whatever your Animal Totem may be, you will find a deep resonance with the qualities of that animal if you're prepared to go within.